Updated Rankings for Top Available 2020 NBA Free Agents

-Free agency tipped off Friday.
-And the opening night of the regular season is December 22, just over a month away.
-How can teams assemble rosters, hold training camps and be ready for meaningful games in just a few weeks?
+Free agency tipped off Friday, and the opening night of the regular season is Dec.
+22. How can teams assemble rosters, hold training camps and be ready for meaningful games in just a few weeks?

 Well, for starters, identifying and signing free agents quickly is key.

-And that's exactly what happened Friday.
+And that's exactly what happened this weekend.
 For a running tab on all the action, go here.
 To know who the best available players are, scroll below.